aldreth/lammas-records/recordings/organ/other/js-bach-organ-mass.md

 ---
-new_slug: js-bach-organ-mass
+slug: js-bach-organ-mass
 title: JS Bach Organ Mass
 serialNumber: LAMM092
 coverImage: "../../../src/images/recordings/js-bach-organ-mass.jpg"
 performer:
 directors:
-- 'Organ: Peter Dyke'
+  - "Organ: Peter Dyke"
 contentHtml: |-
   <h1>JS Bach Organ Mass</h1>
   <p>The twenty-seven works of the Clavierübung III were the first organ music to be published by Bach and their appearance in 1739 allowed a wider audience to appreciate some of his greatest contrapuntal artistry.
 The bulk of the collection comprises twenty-one pieces based on Lutheran chorale melodies.
 In most cases each chorale is set twice, with one large scale work for manuals only (the exception is Allein Gott, which receives two small scale settings).
 The chorales chosen are among those likely to have been used most frequently because of their position in the Lutheran Mass (Kyrie, Gloria) or their relevance to the teaching of a particular aspect of faith (the Ten Commandments, Baptism, the Lord"s Prayer, the Communion).</p>